Aveygo/C1C4D4/README.md

 > [!WARNING]
 > C1C4D4 is still in active development, there are no public bootstrap nodes for the time being
+> Also the code is very messy so prepare your r/eyebleach before continuing

 # Legal